redcap3000/crypto-socket/README.md

 ***Provided as is.***

 Combines public crypto currency websocket API's to provide a low-resource, zero configuration ticker.
+Each exchange, except for bittrex, uses a realtime websocket.

 ### Quickstart